0xn3va/cheat-sheets/Web Application/Command Injection/parameters-injection.md

 ### path dependency

 You can specify that a gem is located in a particular location on the file system.
 Relative paths are resolved relative to the directory containing the `Gemfile`.
-Since a git repositories contains a source code `bundler` builds it before installing.
+Since a git repository contains a source code `bundler` builds it before installing.
 Therefore, you can write an arbitrary code that will be executed when running `bundle install`.

 You can specify that a gem is located in a particular location on the file system.
 Relative paths are resolved relative to the directory containing the `Gemfile`.